 For some manufacturers, aftermarket already accounts for the entire profit generated by the company.
 In many cases, new equipment is no longer sold to generate profits for the firm, but to fuel the future aftersales business on the installed base.
 Many manufacturers generate 40–50% of their overall profits from services.3

-Many large original equipment manufacturers (OEMs) who have not focused on the aftermarket in the past seem to realize the value they can generate and are trying to expand their service offerings.
+Many large original equipment manufacturers (OEMs) who have not focussed on the aftermarket in the past seem to realise the value they can generate and are trying to expand their service offerings.
 For example, a leading manufacturer intends to double its services revenue in the next six years.
 The company has nearly one million of its machines connected to the cloud and sees an opportunity to provide services to customers leveraging the connected equipment.4 With uncertainty ahead, the expansion of aftermarket services is likely not a choice, but rather an imperative for all but a few manufacturers.

 —Julien Laran, head of service at Bobst Group SA

-Traditionally, manufacturers have focused on selling equipment, while aftermarket services remained as an ancillary business, and so the overall business models were mostly transactional in nature.
+Traditionally, manufacturers have focussed on selling equipment, while aftermarket services remained as an ancillary business and so the overall business models were mostly transactional in nature.
 However, over the past few years, due to the changing market conditions, many manufacturers have been moving towards a relationship-based business model, selling outcomes.
 But, as a result of the unprecedented crisis, manufacturers must focus on delivering advanced connected services, viewing themselves as solution providers who improve business outcomes for customers (figure 4).
-Manufacturers should work toward selling uptime and partnering with customers to avoid equipment breakdown.
-Consequently, manufacturers are moving from a transactional to a relationship-based business model that can include long-term incentivized, pay-per-use contracts.
-While this bears significant potential for many manufacturers, it can require them to take on the extended responsibilities, risks (operational and reputational), penalties, and revenue payments linked to use.
+Manufacturers should work towards selling uptime and partnering with customers to avoid equipment breakdown.
+Consequently, manufacturers are moving from a transactional to a relationship-based business model that can include long-term incentivised, pay-per-use contracts.
+While this bears significant potential for many manufacturers, it can require them to take on the extended responsibilities, risks (operational and reputational), penalties and revenue payments linked to use.
 However, it allows manufacturers to work closely with their customers and ease the pressure on part prices caused by customers searching for cheaper spare parts at online wholesalers.

 —David Windhager, senior vice president, Customer Service & Digital Solutions at Rosenbauer Group